-Strategic Plan and Financial Objectives for 2023
+Strategic Plan and Corporate Objectives for 2025

 The table below provides an overview of the installed-capacity potential of our target geographic markets in Europe and North America.

 The Growth Path chart below shows the projects that have obtained all the authorizations required for launching construction: